dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_rxBytes_outliers.pdf}
-\captionof{figure}{RX packet size outliers (12/18) up to 6kB.
+\captionof{figure}[RX packet size outliers (12/18) up to 6kB.]{RX packet size outliers (12/18) up to 6kB.
 Attenuation zones do not affect packet size Quectel-MTN and Ublox-Vodacom pairs are essentially the only outliers above 300 bytes already.
 All outliers are as a result of UDP packet tests and ECL does not seem to affect packet size.}
 \end{center}
 \end{minipage}